 For those caught in this agonizing web of pain, for all of us who have at least thought of stopping, the question is How?

-1. First realize that those negative thoughts and feelings keep coming up because they are trying to release.
-And we automatically tighten body and breath to stop feeling that way.
+1. Realize that those negative thoughts and feelings keep coming up because they are trying to release.

-2. Relax: Let go of negative thoughts/feelings by breathing out the tension, especially in the stomach, shoulders and neck.
-Breathe out more with each exhale, and let those negative feelings pass through you, on their way out.
+2. Relax: We automatically tighten body and breath to stop feeling a negative emotion; instead, breathe out that tension, especially in the stomach, shoulders and neck.
+Breathe it out with each exhale, and let those negative feelings pass through you and out.

-3. Finally, ask yourself How long will I let those that hurt me keep holding me back, dimming the quality of my life and keeping me from the happiness I deserve?
+3. Ask yourself How long will I let those that hurt me keep holding me back, dimming the quality of my life and keep me from the happiness I deserve?

 Even if by a miracle the offenders did eventually give us the satisfaction of seeing them apologize/pay, it would still be up to us to move on—to push ourselves on, if necessary.

-Yes push ourselves!
+Yes push!
 Right out the door to pursue our interests and fulfill our dreams.

 To choose life.
 And live it to the fullest.
 Now.

-Forgiveness has little to do with them and everything to do with freeing you (from the pain and the culprit).
-Forgiveness can also speed the release of old emotional baggage.
-Here are 6 tips to make it work for you:
+Did you know that forgiveness has very little to do with them and everything to do with freeing ourselves (both from the pain and the culprit); forgiveness also speeds the release of old emotional baggage.
+Here are 6 tips to make forgiving work for you:

 All She Ever Wanted Was...